AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/use-cif-pickers.md

 The product picker field supports the following optional properties:

-- selectionId (id, uid, sku, slug, path, combinedSku) - allows to choose the product attribute to be returned by the picker (default = id).
-Using sku returns the sku of the selected product, while using combinedSku returns a string like base#variant with the skus of the base product and the selected variant, or a single sku if a base product is selected.
+- selectionId (id, uid, sku, slug, combinedSlug, combinedSku) - allows to choose the product attribute to be returned by the picker (default = id).
+Using sku returns the sku of the selected product, while using combinedSku and returns a string like base#variant with the skus of the base product and the selected variant, or a single sku if a base product is selected.
 - filter (folderOrProduct, folderOrProductOrVariant) - filters the content to be rendered by the picker while navigating the product tree. folderOrProduct - renders folders and products. folderOrProductOrVariant - renders folders, product and product variants.
 If a product or product variant is rendered, it becomes also selectable in the picker. (default = folderOrProduct)
 - multiple (true, false) - enable the selection of one or multiple products (default = false)
 - emptyText - to configure the empty text value of the picker field